OvertureMaps/transportation-splitter/README.md

 ## Description

 Working with multiple connectors and linearly referenced properties can be difficult.
-The purpose of this notebook is to offer one option in how overture transportation features can be consumed, by first splitting them into simpler sub-segments.
+The purpose of this notebook is to offer one option in how Overture transportation features can be consumed, by first splitting them into simpler sub-segments.

 There are multiple ways this can be done, current behavior is to output for each input segment all its corresponding sub-segments "split" at all its connectors and all `between` length-relative location references (LRs).